-When we try to recycle the unrecyclable, we gum up the whole process.
+Trying to recycle the unrecyclable through conventional recycling methods can gum up the whole process.
 “It’s a waste of time, money, and other resources when recycling centers have to deal with things they don’t accept,” explains Darby Hoover, a recycling expert with the Natural Resources Defense Council.
-These items can’t go in your recycling bin—but you can still get rid of them responsibly.
+These items can’t go in your recycling bin, but you can still get rid of them responsibly.

 Most coffee pods are not recyclable through curbside pickup.
-Consider buying a Break Room Zero Waste Box ($110; zerowasteboxes.terracycle.com) to collect used coffee pods, plastic packaging, and disposable utensils, then ship it back for free and everything will be recycled.
+Consider buying a Break Room Zero Waste Box (From $108; zerowasteboxes.terracycle.com) to collect used coffee pods, plastic packaging, and disposable utensils, then ship it back for free to get everything inside recycled.

 Greasy Pizza Boxes

 Because the glass has been treated, old mirrors should be donated to charity.
-Broken ones will have to be put in your regular trash.
+Broken ones will have to be put in your regular trash or upcycled.